-- Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" - Chapter 5, "Installing and Configuring the Microsoft IIS Plug-In"
+- Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" - Chapter 5, "Installing and Configuring the Microsoft IIS Plug-In" - Chapter 6, "Installing and Configuring the Oracle iPlanet Web Server Plug-In"

-7.2 General Parameters for Web Server Plug-Ins
+8.2 General Parameters for Web Server Plug-Ins

-The general parameters for Web server plug-ins are shown in Table 7-1.
+The general parameters for Web server plug-ins are shown in Table 8-1.
 Parameters are case sensitive.
+Please note that wherever Apache HTTP Server is applicable, Oracle HTTP Server is also supported.

 Parameter Name Default Description Applicable to WebLogicHost (Required when proxying to a single WebLogic Server.) none WebLogic Server host (or virtual host name as defined in WebLogic Server) to which HTTP requests should be forwarded.
 If you are using a WebLogic cluster, use the WebLogicCluster parameter instead of WebLogicHost.
-ISAPI, Apache
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server

-Table 7-1 General Parameters for Web Server Plug-Ins
+Table 8-1 General Parameters for Web Server Plug-Ins

-, , U U Parameter Name Default Description Applicable to WebLogicPort (Required when proxying to a single WebLogic Server.) none Port at which the WebLogic Server host is listening for connection requests from the plug-in (or from other servers).
+Parameter Name Default Description Applicable to WebLogicPort (Required none when proxying to a single WebLogic Server.) none Port at which the WebLogic Server host is listening for connection requests from the plug-in (or from other servers).
 (If you are using SSL between the plug-in and WebLogic Server, set this parameter to the SSL listen port (see Configuring SSL) and set the SecureProxy parameter to ON).
-ISAPI, Apache If you are using a WebLogic Cluster, use the WebLogicCluster parameter instead of WebLogicPort.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server If you are using a WebLogic Cluster, use the WebLogicCluster parameter instead of WebLogicPort.

 Parameter Name Default Description Applicable to WebLogicCluster (Required when proxying to a cluster of WebLogic Servers, or to multiple non-clustered servers.) none The WebLogicCluster parameter is required to proxy a list of back-end servers that are clustered, or to perform load balancing among non-clustered managed server instances.
-ISAPI, Apache b s b c s r List of WebLogic Servers that can be used for load balancing.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server List of WebLogic Servers that can be used for load balancing.
 The server or cluster list is a list of host:port entries.
 If a mixed set of clusters and single servers is specified, the dynamic list returned for this parameter will return only the clustered servers.
 The method of specifying the parameter, and the required format vary by plug-in.
 See the examples in: Chapter 5, "Installing and Configuring the Microsoft IIS Plug-In" Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" If you are using SSL between the plug-in and WebLogic Server, set the port number to the SSL listen port (see Configuring SSL) and set the SecureProxy parameter to ON.
 The plug-in does a simple round-robin between all available servers.
 The server list specified in this property is a starting point for the dynamic server list that the server and plug-in maintain.
 WebLogic Server and the plug-in work together to update the server list automatically with new, failed, and recovered cluster members.
 You can disable the use of the dynamic cluster list by setting the DynamicServerList parameter to OFF.
 The plug-in directs HTTP requests containing a cookie, URL-encoded session, or a session stored in the POST data to the server in the cluster that originally created the cookie.